Cxmilla/airspace-hugo/exampleSite/content/english/project/vp-events-copy.md

 +++
 bg_image = "/images/featue-bg.jpg"
 category = "Executive Council 2021"
+description = "Nicole Tan"
-description = "Shulamit Philips" image = "/images/Shulamit_Philips.jpg"
+image = "/images/20220928_163439_mh1664414015323-nicole-tan.jpg"
 title = "VP Events"
 [[information]]
-info = "Shulamit Philips"
+info = "Nicole Tan"
 label = "Name"
 [[information]]
-info = ""
+info = "Papaya"
-label = "Favorite Programming Language:"
+label = "Favorite Fruit:"

 +++
+# Description

+Hiya!
+My name is Nicole and I am a 2nd year Geomatics student with a Digital Minor.
+Fun Fact: When I first went into engineering, I actually hated coding and told everyone that there was no way I would ever want to do that(for a class or job)...and look where I am now!

 # Contact

-Email: shulamit.philips1@ucalgary.ca
+Email: nicole.tan1@ucalgary.ca

-# Biography

-Shulamit Philips is a third year mechanical engineering student with a minor in digital engineering.
-As the Vice-President of Events for the Digital Engineering Students Society, she is passionate about increasing engagement and providing opportunities for students to enrich their undergraduate experience through exciting activities.
-She is focused on helping other students view software engineering as an enjoyable and interesting discipline.
-Furthermore, she strives to create a close and trusting community of students through more casual events.
-From hackathons to game nights, Shulamit always strives to provide the space for members to grow.
-In her free time, she enjoys playing musical instruments and painting.